Port-Hamiltonian formulation and symplectic discretization of plate models. Part II : Kirchhoff model for thin plates: PH formulation of the Kirchhoff plate

-\begin{remark} From the Schwarz theorem for $C^2$ functions the mixed derivative could be be expressed as $2 \diffp{}{x,y}$, instead of $\diffp{}{y,x} + \diffp{}{x,y}$.
-However, in this way the symmetry intrinsically present in $\gamma_{xy} = -z \left( \diffp{w}{y,x} + \diffp{w}{x,y} \right)$ would be lost.
-The mixed derivative is here split to reestablish the symmetric nature of curvatures and momenta (that are of tensorial nature as explained in section \ref{sec:PH_ten_Kir}). \end{remark} The boundary variables are obtained by evaluating the time derivative of the Hamiltonian
+The first line of the skew-symmetric operator in \eqref{eq:PH_Kirchh} is found by considering Eq. \eqref{eq:KirchhClass}.
+The remaining lines express Clairaut’s theorem for the vertical displacement.
+This theorem states that, for smooth functions, higher order partial derivative commute. \begin{remark} From the Schwarz theorem for $C^2$ functions the mixed derivative could be be expressed as $2 \diffp{}{x,y}$, instead of $\diffp{}{y,x} + \diffp{}{x,y}$.
+However, in this way the symmetry intrinsically present in $\kappa_{xy} = \diffp{w}{y,x} + \diffp{w}{x,y}$ would be lost.
+The mixed derivative is here split to reestablish the symmetric nature of curvatures and momenta (that are of tensorial nature as explained in Section \ref{sec:PH_ten_Kir}). \end{remark} The boundary variables are obtained by evaluating the time derivative of the Hamiltonian:

-In Figure \ref{fig:plate_ref} the notations for the different reference frames are introduced.
-By applying Green theorem, considering the split mixed derivative ($2 \diffp{}{x,y} = \diffp{}{x,y} + \diffp{}{y,x}$)
+In Fig. \ref{fig:plate_ref} the notations for the different reference frames are introduced.
+By applying Green theorem, considering the split mixed derivative ($2 \diffp{}{x,y} = \diffp{}{x,y} + \diffp{}{y,x}$):

 where $n_x, n_y$ are the components along the $x-$ and the $y-$axis of the normal to the boundary.
 The variable of integration $s$ is now the curvilinear abscissa which runs along the boundary.